An assessment of your, your partner’s and your farm’s financial position. This is one of your mutual obligations for

 - farming future

-If you need help with your Centrelink online account or mobile app, read the online account guides or watch our video demonstrations.
+If you need help with your Centrelink online account or mobile app use the online help guides and videos.

 To complete the about you section online:

 - sign in to your online account through myGov – if you don’t have one you’ll need to register

 - select Menu